 Moving to Indonesia

-Expats moving to Indonesia will find themselves in a colourful and exotic country, consisting of a vast archipelago stretching over more than 17,000 islands and 5,000km of ocean in Southeast Asia.
-With an ethnically and culturally diverse population of around 259 million people, Indonesia is home to the world's fourth largest population.
+Expats moving to Indonesia will find themselves in a colourful and exotic country, consisting of a vast archipelago stretching over more than 17,000 islands with an ethnically and culturally diverse population of over 260 million people.

-The cost of living in Indonesia can be quite steep, with schooling for expat children very costly.
+The cost of living in Indonesia can be inexpensive compared to life in many Western countries.
 After accommodation, education will likely be an expat parent’s biggest expense.
-There are numerous schooling options, with international schools in Indonesia mostly focused on Australian, British and New Zealand nationals.
+There are numerous schooling options, with a number of international schools operating in Indonesia, most of which are in Jakarta.

 Indonesia's healthcare sector is considered quite poor and certainly not up to Western standards, particularly outside of Jakarta.
 Any serious medical conditions will likely see expats having to seek medical attention outside of the country, typically in Singapore.
 Increasing air pollution in Indonesian cities is a further health hazard.

-Expats living in Indonesia, particularly Westerners, may take time to adjust to the conservative way of life, largely influenced by Islam, which is the dominant religion in the country.
-Female expats, especially, will find themselves having to make adjustments; men are viewed in higher regard than women, dress is conservative and the concept of personal space is not one Indonesians are too familiar with.
+Expats living in Indonesia, particularly Westerners, may take time to adjust to the conservative culture of the region.
+Local culture is largely influenced by Islam, which is the dominant religion in the country.
+Female expats, especially, will find themselves having to make adjustments.
+Men are generally viewed in higher regard than women, dress is conservative and the concept of personal space differs greatly from what expats may expect.

 Indonesia is an exciting expat destination, but it’s certainly a country that is not without its challenges.
-The most prominent of which is the ongoing threat of terrorism; attacks have taken place in the past and these have specifically targeted Westerners.
-Nevertheless, Indonesian authorities have made a concerted effort to address the problem, and there have been no recent significant incidents.
+The most prominent safety issue is the ongoing threat of terrorism.
+Attacks have taken place in the past and these have specifically targeted Westerners.
+Nevertheless, Indonesian authorities have made a concerted effort to address the problem, and there have been no significant recent incidents.

 Indonesian cities have grand modern offices and tower blocks marking their skylines, in contrast to overpopulated shanty and slum areas representing the poverty that the vast majority of Indonesians continue to live in.
 Outside of city limits, the country has landscapes of volcanic mountains, tropical beaches and jungles, which can offer expats a relaxed and outdoor lifestyle, and many attractions for a weekend break from working life.
 However, with a hot and tropical climate, it may take a while for expats coming from cooler climates to get used to the humidity, which is present all year round.